-The Malicious Domain Blocking and Reporting (MDBR) service is available for U.S. State, Local, Tribal, and Territorial (SLTT) government members of the Multi-State Information Sharing and Analysis Center® (MS-ISAC®) and Elections Infrastructure Information Sharing and Analysis Center® (EI-ISAC®), in partnership with the Cybersecurity and Infrastructure Security Agency (CISA) and Akamai.
-This service provides an additional layer of cybersecurity protection that is proven, effective, and easy to deploy.
+MDBR is available at no cost to U.S. State, Local, Tribal, and Territorial (SLTT) government members of the Multi-State Information Sharing and Analysis Center (MS-ISAC) and Elections Infrastructure Information Sharing and Analysis Center (EI-ISAC).
+It was designed in partnership with the Cybersecurity and Infrastructure Security Agency (CISA) and Akamai.

-MDBR technology prevents IT systems from connecting to harmful web domains, helping limit infections related to known malware, ransomware, phishing, and other cyber threats.
+MDBR is a cloud-based solution that uses recursive DNS technology to prevent IT systems from connecting to harmful web domains, helping SLTTs limit infections related to known malware, ransomware, phishing, and other cyber threats.
 This capability can block the vast majority of ransomware infections just by preventing the initial outreach to a ransomware delivery domain.

 Malicious Domain Blocking and Reporting Data Flow

-MDBR proactively blocks network traffic from an organization to known harmful web domains, helping protect IT systems against cybersecurity threats.
-Once an organization points its domain name system (DNS) requests to the Akamai’s DNS server IP addresses, every DNS lookup will be compared against a list of known and suspected malicious domains.
+Once an SLTT points its domain name system (DNS) requests to the Akamai’s DNS server IP addresses, every DNS lookup will be compared against MDBR's list of known and suspected malicious domains.
 Attempts to access known malicious domains such as those associated with malware, phishing, and ransomware, among other threats, will be blocked and logged.
-CIS will then provide reporting that includes log information for all blocked requests and assist in remediation if needed.
+CIS will then provide reporting that includes log information for all blocked requests and assist in remediation, if needed.

-The service is easy to implement and requires virtually no maintenance as CIS and Akamai fully maintain the systems required to provide the service.
+The service can be implemented in as little as 15 minutes, and it requires virtually no maintenance, as CIS and Akamai fully maintain the systems required to provide the service.

-Akamai provides all logged data to the CIS Security Operations Center (SOC), including both successful and blocked DNS requests.
-This data will be utilized to perform detailed analysis and reporting for the betterment of the SLTT community and for organization-specific reporting for each SLTT organization that implements the service.
-CIS will provide regular reporting and intelligence services for SLTT members.
+Akamai provides all logged data to CIS's 24x7x365 Security Operations Center (SOC), including both successful and blocked DNS requests.
+This data will be analyzed and used to enrich threat intelligence reporting for each member that uses the service as well as the SLTT community at large.

 How to Sign Up for MDBR